 The Audit Committee meets at least twice a year.
 The Audit Committee may invite any executive management team member to attend its meetings, as they consider appropriate.
 The Audit Committee meets with the external auditors, without the presence of the Company's management, at least once a year.
-PricewaterhouseCoopers reviews, in the course of its statutory audit, the effectiveness of the Company's material internal controls, focusing primarily on financial controls, with the aim of designing audit procedures that are appropriate to the Company's circumstances.
-Any material non-compliance noted during this review is reported to the Audit Committee together with the auditor's recommendations and management's comments.
+PricewaterhouseCoopers reviews, in the course of its statutory audit, the effectiveness of the Company's material internal controls, focusing primarily on financial controls, with the aim of designing audit procedures that are appropriate to the Company's recommendations and management's comments.